MrStewartSalmon/Staticwebsite-AWS/README.md

 Confirm by selecting create records.

-You can now view your static website.
+You can now view the static website:

-Here is my example:
 http://cloudcomputingdemo.com/